NVIDIA/k8s-device-plugin/README.md

   failOnInitError:
       fail the plugin if an error is encountered during initialization, otherwise block indefinitely (default 'true')
+  restartOnDeviceUnhealthy:
+      trigger plugin k8s container health check failure (and, as a consequence, container restart) if at least one device is marked as unhealthy (default 'false')
   compatWithCPUManager:
       run with escalated privileges to be compatible with the static CPUManager policy (default 'false')